microsoft/ProtocolTestFramework/docs/PTFUserGuide.md

 * SUT: system under test
     * Computer that is intended to be tested
-* Test Driver Computer running Windows 8.1/Windows Server 2012 R2 or later
+* Test Driver Computer running Windows(Windows 8.1/Windows Server 2012 R2 or later), Linux or macOS

 ## Network Infrastructure
 * A test network is required to connect the test computer systems